A System Model: ACME B2B Reseller Platform

 Of course, the product team had to identify additional functional details for every element in the model—and Design (i.e. me) eventually had to deliver screens.

-In terms of product strategy, the system model helped the product team imagine several entirely new ACME services such as a marketplace for venues and resellers to promote themselves, allowing two-way connections (e.g. a venue could request a reseller to apply), and the creation of custom bundles.
+In terms of product strategy, the system model helped the product team imagine several entirely new ACME services such as a marketplace for venues and resellers to promote themselves to each other (e.g. a venue could request a reseller to apply).

 As always, technical problems arose and the product team had to make trade-offs between features, schedules, and resources.
 Instead of trying to reduce scope across the board, the product team, thanks to the system model, realized it could drop venue accounts entirely from the first release.
 Why?
 Because ACME already had a working (if not very extensible) way to meet venue needs through account executives and manual back end updates.